Finding a Top Financial Advisor Firm in Phoenix, Arizona

 RTS Private Wealth Management says it takes a conservative approach to portfolio management, and it aims to take into consideration clients’ financial goals as well as their lifestyle and family values.
 Portfolios are customized accordingly.

 RTS Private Wealth Management says that it’s primary consideration in portfolio construction is effective asset allocation, followed by strategic sector allocation and then by individual security selection.
 The firm believes that each portfolio should contain a “core” actively managed segment, which will then be diversified across passively managed sub-asset classes.
-Client assets are primarily allocated among various individual equity and fixed-income securities, mutual funds and exchange-traded funds, with an eye towards long-term returns and below-average volatility.
+Client assets are primarily allocated among various individual equity and fixed-income securities, mutual funds and exchange-traded funds, with an eye toward long-term returns and below-average volatility.

 Ironwood Wealth Management, LLC